Highway 4 - Kennedy Hill Safety Improvements

 The Pacific Rim Highway 4 is the only east-west corridor on Vancouver Island servicing the west coast communities of Ucluelet and Tofino as well as the Pacific Rim National Park Reserve at Long Beach.
 This is a critical route for moving goods, linking communities, and supporting a thriving tourism industry in the region.

-The safety improvements over the 1.5 kilometer project length include:
+The safety improvements over the 1.5 kilometre project length include:

 - Widening the highway to accommodate two full lanes and 1.5m paved shoulders, including roadside barrier along the lakeside of the highway

 - Horizontal realignments to the highway to remove the sharp blind corners, straightening the road and eliminating the 30km/hr speed advisory curves

 - Vertical realignments to the highway to reduce the existing 12% grade along sections of the hill down to 9% at the bottom and 4% at the top.

 - Blasting and excavating bedrock to accommodate the above, and eliminating the existing overhanging rock above the road surface that is a hazard to larger transport vehicles currently requiring them to cross centreline